JackTheProgrammer/Customer-clustering-for-RFM-analysis/README.md

 ## My approach

 For RFM analysis of ecommerce; recency should be done in hours, because most of the time the purchase may occur on a similar day, but on different time.
-I did followed your approach, got 0 in more than 70--80 rows as recency, the reason behind was that a lot of purchases happened at the maximum date's date, but on different hours, then I shifted my approach to hours.
+I did followed the mentioned tutorial approach, got 0 in more than 70--80 rows as recency, the reason  was that a lot of purchases happened at the maximum date, but on different hours, then I shifted my approach to hours.

 I used `recency_hrs`, and as a result I found out that a lot of low monetary, high frequency and high recency purchases had occurred within the same days but on different time, the day was the max day i.e., 2010-12-09,  cause, december is the season of christmas.